 In those circumstances where you require your child's bus pass to be amended for example where you move house you must request this from the Council.
 At this point, eligibility to receive transport assistance will be re-assessed and an amended pass will be issued if your child is still entitled.

 7h What if your child forgets their travel pass?

-If your child forgets their travel pass and has to pay their travel fare, we will not refund this money.
+If your child forgets their travel pass they will have to pay their bus fare.
+We will not refund this money.